LauraWangQiu/AlphaDeepChess/README.md

 |       |-- ...
 ```

 To compare the engines, we will use the `cutechess-cli` tool.
 We will run a match between `stockfish` and our engine.
-To do so, we will use the `compareEngines.py`.
+To do so, we will use the `compareEngines.py` located in `test/manual_tests`.

 ```bash
 python .\compareEngines.py -buildType [debug (default=release)] -games [num_games (default=10)] -tc [time_control (default=INF)] -st [search_time (default=INF)] -timemargin [time_margin (default=500ms)] -depth [depth (default=INF)] -concurrency [concurrency (default=0)]